-Keeping your audience engaged during your workshop, seminar, webinar or online program is one of the most critical things that you need to master if you're going to learn how to leverage your time doing one to many style delivery.
+Keeping your audience engaged during your online event, webinar, workshop, seminar, or online program is one of the most critical things that you need to master if you're going to learn how to leverage your time doing one to many style delivery.
 But the question then becomes:

 "How do I actually keep my audience members engaged?